Journalists jailed for seeking to expose massacre of Rohingya villagers

 We’d like you to write to Wa Lone and Kyaw Soe Oo.
 Send them a letter or card at the prison they are jailed in.

-Wa Lone has a daughter who is less than one month old, born while he was in jail.
-Kyaw Soe Oo has a three year old daughter, who he tries to hold on his way into court for his trial despite the manacles on his wrists.
+Wa Lone has a daughter who was born while he was in jail.
+Kyaw Soe Oo has a four year old daughter, who he tries to hold on his way into court for his trial despite the manacles on his wrists.

 These two journalists have been torn from their families.
 They and their families are paying a terrible price making sure the world knows what’s going on.
 They need our support at this dark time for them.
 Let’s show them how much support they have around the world.